ktor-doc-jp/ktor-doc-jp/pages/clients/http-client.md

 * TOC
 {:toc}

-In addition to HTTP server, Ktor also supports flexible asynchronous HTTP Clients.
+In addition to the HTTP server, Ktor also supports flexible asynchronous HTTP Clients.

 ## Basic Usage